 Now that I’m officially a full time mother I don’t have an income.
 I haven’t not had an income for 7 years now so it’s pretty weird.
 Since I haven’t had an income I’ve been trying to change the way I do things to coincide with having no personal income, and blogging is no exception.
 You really can blog on a budget!

 Blogging can be a very expensive hobby, but it doesn’t have to be.
-There are plenty of ways out there to blog without having to spend a penny.
+There are plenty of ways out there to blog on a budget.

 So to start off with you need your own blog.
 I use Blogger to host my blog.
 It doesn’t cost a penny to join and it’s super easy to use.
 I’ve heard some people say they feel quite limited when using blogger, but so far I’ve been pretty pleased with it as it does exactly what I want it to do.
 Their choice of templates are rather lacking, so here comes the next recommendation; gooyaabitemplates.

 I’ve very recently just heard about gooyaabitemplates, as in a few days ago, but they have plenty of templates to choose from for Blogger – I’ve recently just started using a template from this website.
 Once you’ve chosen which template you want all you need to do is download it and then install the ‘.xml’ file onto your blog.
 If you’re not sure how here’s a tutorial.